Jammy2211/PyAutoLens/docs/overview/overview_7_point_sources.rst

     )

 In this simple example we model a single point source, which might correspond to one lensed quasar or supernovae.
-However, **PyAutoLens** supports model-fits to datasets with many lensed point-sources, for example in galaxy clusters.
+However, **PyAutoLens** supports model-fits to datasets with many lensed point-sources, which is used for analysing group-scale and cluster-scale strong lenses.

 Each point source dataset is therefore passed into a ``PointDict`` object before the model-fit is performed.
 For this simple example only one dataset is passed in, but in the galaxy-cluster examples you'll see this object makes it